 - a) Time

 - b) Financial cost

 - c) Space

+- d) All of the above

 Question 9.
 Relaxed obligations to social commitments, working near familiar and understanding colleagues and giving out handouts in advance of training/presentations (to follow what is being discussed verbally), are all examples of which type of adjustments?